Computation of 2D Stokes flows via lightning and AAA rational approximation: Discussion

 One advantage of LARS is its great speed and accuracy, thanks to the root-exponential convergence of the lightning algorithm \cite{Gopal2019a}.
 We can compute a solution to a few digits of accuracy by just placing a few poles exponentially clustered near the singular corners or branch points near curved boundaries.
 The application of the lightning algorithm to Stokes flows in polygons has been presented in previous work \cite{Brubeck2021}.
 Similar speed and accuracy have been shown in this work when computing Stokes flows in curved boundary domains using AAA poles, which are also clustered towards the branch point.
 The beauty of using lightning and AAA rational approximation to compute Stokes flows is that it allows a rational function to capture the singularities using poles located outside the domain, while preserving analyticity inside the domain.
 The advantage of rational approximation over polynomial approximation in computing Stokes flows was shown in the constricted channel example in \cref{sec:aaa}.

 The LARS solver is also suitable for quasi-steady computations with moving boundaries, where the boundary position and velocity are updated at each time step based on the flow field.
 This is because it is fast enough to perform hundreds of simulations in a few minutes.
-Since this is a meshless method, there is no need to create a new mesh for the entire domain at each time step.
-This saves both computer memory and computation time.
+Since this algorithm does not require the domain discretisation at each time step, it saves both computer memory and computation time.
 We believe the proposed solver has many more potential applications to time-dependent problems than the steady-state problems presented in \cref{sec:solver_application}.
 For example, we are currently using it to investigate the transport of microparticles in channels with bifurcations \cite{Doyeux2011} with applications to the transport of microthrombi in the human cerebral microvasculature \cite{Xue2022}.

 It should be noted that the algorithm presented is not limited to computing Stokes flows, although this is the focus of our applications.
 It can be applied to other biharmonic problems, e.g. the vibration of plates in solid mechanics \cite{Love1927}, with changes only in the boundary conditions.